How to Determine Mold Risks with Moisture Meters

 2. Mold growth can weaken walls, floors, ceilings, and building frames, increasing the risk of sudden catastrophic failure; and

-3. Some species of mold can release toxic spores that create respiratory problems for building occupants.
+3. Mold can be a health hazard.
+Some species of mold can release toxic spores that create respiratory problems for building occupants.

 Being able to detect mold risks before they become major issues is very important for the safety of any structure.
 The trouble is that the traditional signs of mold growth—discolored walls/ceilings and musty odors—are often only noticeable after the mold has had enough time to really settle in.